sagemath/sagewiki_to_gh-2022-10-10/days92.md

     * '''[[http://www.labri.fr/perso/vdelecro/flatsurf.html|surface-dynamics]]'''
     * '''[[https://github.com/videlec/sage-flatsurf|sage-flatsurf]]'''

-This workshop can be thought of as a Discreture-DiscreteZoo-GAP-PARI-Sage-TeXmacs-YAGS days.
+This workshop can be thought of as a Discreture-!DiscreteZoo-GAP-PARI-Sage-!TeXmacs-YAGS days.
 In the series of Sage Days, it bears number 92, which lets us use this very convenient wiki.
 [[https://sagemath.org/|SageMath]], also known as Sage, is free software for mathematics.